kathrinnp/DarkRayNet/README.md

 Cosmic Ray spectra of identical charge number are evaluated at the identical energy bins and can thus easily be added.

+We have set up two examples (a python file and a jupyter notebook) to aid further understanding of the usage of the tool.
 ________________________________________________________________

 ## Further Information